tetsuo/tetsuo.github.io/articles/fp-denotational.md

 This view of a function is called **denotational**.
 We define its "meaning" by describing the relationships between inputs and outputs, as opposed to **operational semantics**, where functions are seen as sequences of _operations_ executed over time.

+## Referential transparency

-In this framework, every expression in Haskell corresponds to a mathematical object.
-For instance, both `fib 1` and `5-4` _denote_ the same integer value, 1.
-This property is a cornerstone of **referential transparency**, meaning that any expression can be replaced by its corresponding value without altering the overall behavior of the program.
+In this framework, every Haskell expression corresponds to a mathematical object.
+For example, both `fib 1` and `5 - 4` _denote_ the same value: 1.
+This may sound simple, but it's actually the cornerstone of something called **referential transparency**, meaning that any expression can be replaced by its corresponding value without altering the overall behavior of the program.

-# Referential transparency

-To illustrate referential transparency, consider a simple addition function.
+To illustrate referential transparency, consider a simple addition function first.
 It is fully referentially transparent because it always returns a value based solely on its inputs.

 Contrast this with a division function:

 ```haskell
 > 10 `div` 2